xbyrne/wd_xp_methods/README.md

 ### Obtaining XP spectra for sample

 We now obtain the XP spectra for those objects -- at least, the ones which _have_ XP spectra yet.
 Visiting https://gaia.aip.de/query/, we must first upload a VOtable.
-This is carried out by `src/scripts/make_gf21_votable.py`, which creates the file `src/data/interim/gf21_ids.xml`
+This is carried out by `src/scripts/make_gf21_votable.py`, which creates the file `src/data/interim/gf21_ids.xml`.

+Upload this .xml file to Gaia@AIP at the above link under 'Upload VOTable' (NB: you probably need an account), and name it gf21_ids.
+It should then appear in the 'Job list' panel.
+Copy the query in `src/queries/gaia_aip_xp.sql` into the SQL query box, making sure to replace `<username>` with your actual username.
+Change the Table name field to gf21_xp, and change the Queue time to 5 minutes.
+When I do this, it takes about 50 seconds to complete the join.

+After the job is complete, click the Download tab and download the csv file (which may a minute or two to assemble as the table is a few GB).
+Save the file to `./data/external/gf21_xp.csv`.